 The European Union

-The European Union (EU) is an economic and political union of 27 countries that are mostly located in Europe.
-This union was created after World War II in an attempt to foster economic cooperation and peace.
+The European Union (EU) is an economic and political partnership of 27 countries that are mostly located in Europe.
+The EU was created after World War II in an attempt to foster economic cooperation and peace.
 It began with 6 countries in 1951: Belgium, Germany, France, Italy, Luxembourg, and the Netherlands.
 Since then, many other countries have become members.
-As of June 2020, they are:
+As of September 2021, they are:

 The EU began as an economic union but has since broadened to cover a large number of policy topics, such as issues in human rights and democracy, health, agriculture, food safety, education, and research and innovation.
 The values of the EU consist of tolerance, inclusion, justice, and non-discrimination.
-According to the European Union’s website, they are the world’s largest exporter of manufactured goods and services and encourage free trade among its members.
-In 1973, the United Kingdom (UK) joined the EU, but left on January 31, 2020 after a 2016 vote where 17.4 million UK citizens voted to leave the EU.
+According to the EU’s website, they are the world’s largest exporter of manufactured goods and services and encourage free trade among members.
+In 1973, the United Kingdom (UK) joined the EU; the UK then left on January 31, 2020, after a 2016 vote where 17,400,000 UK citizens voted to leave the EU.
 This event is referred to as Brexit.
-There are many reasons why this decision was made but they include rules on border controls and currency.
+There are many reasons why this decision was made, but they include rules on border controls and currency.